Local Editing and Rendering with Docker¶

 Write a short commit message, describing what was changed, for example "Fix link".
 See Commit Messages, but keep in mind that the conventions for commit messages for the documentation are not strict.

 This will push the change to your forked repository.

 Now, in your browser, visit the forked repository in your GitHub workspace.
 Github will already make some suggestions for a pull request and will display your pushed branch as "Your recently pushed branches".

 Click on the green button "Compare & pull request" and then "Create pull request".

-Wait for someone to review and merge your pull request
+Now, wait for someone to review and merge your pull request

 You will receive notifications (email) about this.
 Once your change is merged, you can reload the page (which you fixed) in your browser.

 Congratulations!
 You are now a contributor.
 Welcome and thank you!